asathkumara/next-events-api/README.md

 ## Get Started

 Let's start by creating your first  group.
-First, you need to create a user.
+First you need to create a user.
 Open up a command prompt and enter the following command:

 ```bash